Flying with a baby: Do’s and dont’s

 A toddler backpack is a must!
 They flight doesn’t count it as a piece of hand luggage so it was just an extra space for us to keep treats.
 Use this space for some toys, games and other amusing items.
 My advice is bring as many as you can.
 After a few hours Travis was bored and we ended up having to amuse him with plastic cups.
 The backpack we chose also had reigns attached so it was so handy to help us keep a hold of him and stop him running off.
 These don’t have to break the bank – check out our personal favourite below;

-If you can, book your flight around nap time or bed time.
+If you can, book your flight around nap time or bedtime.
 It will greatly reduce the headaches that come when flying with a baby.
 We managed to have Travis asleep on the way there – he fell asleep on take off.
 This knocked a good hour off the time we needed to amuse him.
+Another great way of flying with kids is to bring the child’s car seat.
+You can find out more about travelling with a car seat here.

 If you can think of any good tips to add for flying with a baby, let me know!